mamaral/Organic/README.md

 First, subclass `OrganicViewController`.
 You can choose when/where to define your sections. `viewDidLoad` or `viewWillAppear:` are two decent candidates.
 Create your cells, insert them into sections, insert the sections in an array in the order you want, and set them as the `sections` property.
 There is no need to `reloadData` after doing this, setting the sections will take care of that automatically.

-Here is a simple example that can easily be scaled to whatever degree you desire.
+Here is a simple example of a table view with three section, two that are pre-built, and one that supports reuse, and could easily be scaled to whatever degree you desire.
+All of the heights, actions, titles, etc., are kept logically in the same place, where they belong.

 ```objective-c
 - (void)viewWillAppear:(BOOL)animated {